 Kids' summer reading programs mix learning and fun

-Local libraries encourage kids to keep reading through fun themes, activities and the lure of prizes.
+Local libraries and bookstores encourage kids to keep reading through fun themes, activities and the lure of prizes.

 During the summer, the children's sections of our public libraries are exciting places to be.
 With long days of free time stretching ahead of them, kids come looking for something to read.
 There's no teacher directing them.
 It's up to them to choose something interesting.
 And part of growing up is figuring out just what those interests are.
 In order to serve these kids, libraries around the city host a variety of events .
 One Monday in Seattle Public Libraries: a puppet show about fruit bats, a presentation about insects and workshops in which kids make video games, Youtube videos, and math-inspired art.
 Meanwhile, the libraries run programs motivating kids to read by offering fun activities and incentives for picking up those books.